Nikitushka/ProjectIcaros/Meetings/README.md

 # Note:
-These meeting notes are all done in finnish.
+These meeting notes are all done in a mix of english and finnish and do not necessarily serve as official documentation.

 ## 25.1.2021